ExtendRealityLtd/VRTK/README.md

   around the play area and if the player puts their head into any of the collidable walls then the headset fades to black to prevent seeing unwanted object clipping artifacts.

+  * **012_Controller_PointerWithAreaCollision:** A scene which
+  demonstrates how to use a controller pointer to traverse a world but where the beam shows the projected play area space and if the space collides with any objects then the teleportation action is disabled.
+This means it's possible to create a level with areas where the user cannot teleport to because they would allow the player to clip into objects.

 ## Contributing